jmgilman/std-book/src/overview.md

 ## How this book is organized

 This book is broken up into several chapters.
 Each chapter tackles a component of `std`, building on the work done in the previous chapters.
 As such, the book is intended to be read from start to finish; however, each chapter is written in a way that can still be useful as a quick reference.

-Since `std` is a [Nix][nix] framework intended to be used to organize code repositories, it makes sense to work through applying it to an example project.
+Since `std` is a [Nix] framework intended to be used to organize code repositories, it makes sense to work through applying it to an example project.
 In this book, we're using a very basic Rust project, for which the source code can be [found here][prj-src].